-Osaka comes back, tops Azarenka at US Open; 3rd Slam title
+Naomi Osaka comes back, beats Azarenka for 2nd US Open title

 So much of this was about Osaka’s transformation from shaky to sure-footed.
 She had just five winners in the first set, 16 in the second.
 And talk about cleaning up her act: She went from 13 unforced errors to merely five.

-In the third, Azarenka was the unsure one, double-faulting to set up break points, then netting a forehand to close a 17-stroke exchange to fall behind 3-1.
+In the third, Azarenka was the unsettled one, double-faulting to set up break points, then netting a forehand to close a 17-stroke exchange to fall behind 3-1.

 She would not go quietly, but it was Osaka who would take the title.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports